ttntm/sfmc-utils/README.md

 # Functional Documentation

-The following sections lists the individual untility functions and briefly describes what they do and how to use them.
+This section lists all provided untility functions and offers a brief description for each one of them.

 ## [_private](./src/_private.js)